 NCAA Playing Rules Oversight Panel (PROP) (2009-13), Chair (2011-13)

 NCAA Championships and Competition Cabinet (1997-2002)

 Nominating Subcommittee (chair)

 The ASUN was one of the four founding conferences of the Coastal Collegiate Swimming Association, now the Coastal Collegiate Sports Association.
 Gumbart was instrumental in the organization of the league in 2007 and its 2015 expansion to sponsor Beach Volleyball.
 He served as its Executive Director during the league’s first eight years and still serves as the CCSA President, a role he has held since the conference’s formation.

-Prior to joining the ASUN staff he worked at Stetson University in DeLand, Florida, from 1985-1991.
-He served as assistant information director for three years while getting his graduate degree.
-Promoted to director in 1988, Gumbart also taught undergraduate marketing and consumer behavior courses as an adjunct professor at Stetson.
-He served two seasons as information director for the New South Women's Conference, which later merged with the ASUN (then TAAC) in 1991.
+Prior to joining the ASUN staff he worked at Stetson University in DeLand, Fla., from 1985-1991.
+He served as Graduate Assistant Sports Information Director for two years while getting his graduate degree in spring 1987.
+He served as full-time Assistant SID in 1987-1988 and was promoted to Director in 1988.
+Gumbart taught undergraduate marketing and consumer behavior courses as an adjunct professor in Stetson’s Business School.
+He served two seasons as information director for the New South Women's Athletic Conference, which later merged with the ASUN (then TAAC) in 1991.

-Gumbart and his wife Mary Beth were married in 1993, and they have a daughter, Taylor Suzanne, born in 2005.
+Gumbart and his wife Mary Beth were married in 1993, and they have a daughter, Taylor, born in 2005.